isaacbasil/solveclosure/README.md

 # solveclosure

-Solves the closure problem for the 2-equation model published by Paten et. al
+Solves the closure problem for the dual-continuum model published by Paten et. al

 ## 🚀 Installing solveclosure